mylestunglee/awc/README.md

 # awc

 `awc` is a minimal _Advanced Wars 2_ clone designed with the following in mind:

 - Highly structured C program
 - Highly interfaceable text IO
 	+ Easy to replay actions and edit maps
 - Open source
 	+ Highly configurable constants and technical constraints can be remodelled
-- Small feature set for high bot compatibility
+- Small feature set for high compatibility with bot capabilities

 ```html
 aaa<b>a</b>